Services producing their own caring@home resources

 - All printed materials can be printed on regular paper and, where needed, simply stapled.
 Your local printer can advise on reducing the cost using different binding techniques and paper types.

-- Instead of producing individual copies of the short training videos on USBs, it may be more economical for a nurse to have one USB and ask carers to load the videos onto their own computer/laptop during the training session.
+- Instead of producing individual copies of the short training videos on USBs, it may be more economical for a nurse to:

 Practice demonstration kit